cldr-steven-matison/Streams-Processing-Hands-on-Lab/module_2.md

   -- visa             116185432
 ```

-Now that we have some snapshot ids and basic understanding of time travel with iceberg, lets create the Time_Travel Job:
+Now that we have some snapshot ids and basic understanding of time travel with iceberg, go back to Streaming SQL Console and create the Time_Travel Job:

 ``` javascript
 -- First, get snapshots ids for the iceberg table